Can I Get a HELOC Loan in Texas?

 The HELOC Cannot Close Sooner Than 12 Days From The Application

-There are requirements in Texas regarding fact checking the loan, so a HELOC cannot legally close any sooner than 12 days after you apply and receive a notice of your rights as a borrower.
+There are HELOC requirements in Texas regarding fact checking the loan, so a HELOC cannot legally close any sooner than 12 days after you apply and receive a notice of your rights as a borrower.

 However, most lenders take at least 30 days to close a home equity loan.
 This is important to remember if you need the money as soon as possible.
 If you need to close your loan quickly, talk to your lender and make sure you provide all of the documentation they need as soon as you can.